Areas of Outstanding Natural Beauty in Wales: Proposed renaming

 The initial Marsden review proposed that Wales' five AONBs be renamed to the "National Landscapes of Wales".

 The proposals met criticism from AMs, MPs, volunteer groups, and tourist trade organisations, with South Wales West AM Peter Black describing the move to be "misguided" and "should be ignored".
 Black also questioned how redesignating would work on the Wye Valley AONB, shared with England where renaming may not be applied.
 With opposition from Gower (home to Wales' first AONB) being increasingly vocal in their opposition.
 Critics describe the re-branding to be a potential turn off for tourism to the areas, and describe the AONB naming to have years of brand integrity.
 A Welsh Government spokesperson said that any renaming of the areas would be subject to a full public consultation.
 Supporters of renaming describe the term "AONB" to be "unusual" due to it being overly descriptive and emotive.
 Other supporters support the rename to include "Wales" in the title to provide some distinction to Wales' areas over AONBs remaining in England and Northern Ireland.
 The renaming was also proposed for AONBs elsewhere in the United Kingdom, and followed through by the Cotswolds AONB which rebranded itself to the Cotswolds National Landscape in 2020.
+In November 2023, all AONBs across England and Wales were to be renamed "National Landscapes".

 A later published finalised review by Marsden removed the recommendation for renaming AONBs, recommending instead that "The Welsh Government should retain the names of National Parks and Areas of Outstanding Natural Beauty (AONBs) as the key designations of the National Landscapes of Wales".
 With the existing designations being within a consistent and resilient nomenclature, coined in the report to potentially be "The National Landscapes of Wales", reaffirming as initially recommended, that both AONBs and National Parks be "The Equivalent Designations" within this one group.